 With an understanding that a high-protein diet can significantly vary in the percentage of carbohydrates and fat it contains, we can move on to the crux of the matter: what amount of protein qualifies a diet as “high-protein”?

 As it stands, there is no ubiquitous definition for what constitutes a “high-protein diet” and scientists frequently use different definitions.

 A diet may be considered high-protein if it exceeds the RDA (0.8 g/kg/day), the average protein intake in Western countries (15-16% of total energy intake), or falls within the upper half of the acceptable macronutrient range (10-35% of total energy intake).

 As a consequence of this lack of consensus, a high-protein diet can simply refer to an eating pattern that emphasizes the consumption of protein-dense foods.

 In the fitness space, it’s been traditionally recommended to consume one gram of protein per pound of body weight.
-This recommendation dates back to the Golden Age of Bodybuilding when Arnold Schwarzenegger was dominating the competitive arena.
+This recommendation precedes even the Golden Age of Bodybuilding when Arnold Schwarzenegger was dominating the competitive arena.

-Although this dietary advice stems solely from in the trenches experience, current evidence suggests that consuming one gram of protein per pound of body weight is likely a good idea to maximize muscle hypertrophy.
+Although this dietary advice stems solely from in the trenches experience, current research on the topic suggests that consuming one gram of protein per pound of body weight is a good idea to maximize muscle hypertrophy.

 As a result of a growing and robust body of evidence, a high-protein diet has become widely accepted and implemented by fitness enthusiasts everywhere to enhance body composition and improve recovery from exercise.